underground-software/ILKD_course_materials/styleguide.md

   * ILKD is acceptable but better spell out Introduction to Linux Kernel Development

   * USI should only be used internally and Underground Software or Underground Software Incorporated should be preferred in any public document

+### Other

+  * Prefer "Matrix" over "matrix" when referring to the Matrix protocol

+  * Text used as a placeholder to be substituted should be formatted like shell variable dereference syntax, i.e. `$PLACEHOLDER`

+  * Exception to previous rule: within command descriptions `<description>` should be preferred to describe parameters

+  * Ooopsie is a proper noun